zhuzhanji/NorovirusGenotyping/lab_book.md

 'All.pro' contains all the amino acids of ORF2 sequences of different genogroups.

-AA of different genogroups will also be written into different .pro files.
+AA of different genogroups will be written into respective .pro files.

 ### 4.Making BLAST database
 -scripts/makedb.sh